I am going to show you the best ways of using LXC to create Linux containers. You’ll thank me.

 Containers, an isolated view:

 Containers provide an isolated view of the system resources to the applications.
-In order to provide this contained view to the applications Containers use some of the kernel features called namespaces, cgroups and chroot to carve off a contained area.
-The end result is a virtual machine without the hypervisor.
+In order to provide this contained view to the applications, Containers use some of the kernel features called namespaces, cgroups and chroot to carve off a contained area.
+An end result is a virtual machine without the hypervisor.
 Containers are a smart method of attaining isolation and resource control.

 We’ll briefly look into these kernel features and then move to lxc which combines these features and provides an effective tool to create and manage Containers.

 Namespaces allow you to isolate an application view of the Operating System in various ways.
 Namespaces, in other words, provide processes with a virtual view of their operating environments.
 Or you can say that they provide a process with their own view of an operating system.
 This offers you your own little view of an OS, like user ID networking and process tree.

 Cgroup: To shape how the resources are consumed in the container, you can isolate and shape things like CPU usage memory usage disk IO, network IO, and other methods.